 For Chanukah in 2019, my oldest daughter Torie and family bought me an Ancestry DNA test.
 It may have been the best present ever.
 Getting the results back in January 2020 threw gasoline on the fire for my ancestors and history.

 Spanning four continents – white, brown and black.
-[See header image above]
+[See head of post image above]

 European Jewish 30%